How to balance working from home with childcare

 The coronavirus pandemic (COVID-19) is having a significant impact on all our lives.
 This is especially true for working parents who have found themselves without childcare at short notice.
-For those working remotely, home schooling and childcare is adding additional pressure at a time when stress levels are already high.
+For those working remotely, childcare is adding additional pressure at a time when stress levels are already high.

 In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing working from home and childcare as the biggest impact.

-So, what can you do to better manage working from home with childcare and home schooling commitments?
+So, what can you do to better manage working from home with childcare other commitments?

 Be honest with your employer